htmercury/Project-Euler/README.md

 If you wish to learn more about Project Euler, please visit their [website](https://projecteuler.net/about)

-Current Languages used to solve so far: JavaScript,
+Current Languages used to solve so far:
+- JavaScript

+\
+Problems 1-4 are located in the js folder